 To apply for a marriage license, the applicants must be at least eighteen years of age.
 The applicants must appear in person together at one of the following locations:

-You may download a marriage application in the document library below, complete and bring it to an office listed above for processing.
-If you cannot download the application, please call 218-726-2559 or send an email to firstname.lastname@example.org to request an application.
-Applications are also available in any of the above offices.
-The license are valid for of six months in the State of Minnesota only.
+Or download a marriage application in the document library below, complete and bring it to one of the recording offices listed above for processing.
+If you cannot download the application, please call 218-726-2559 or send an email to email@example.com to request an application.
+Applications are also available at any of the above offices.
+The license is valid for of six months in the State of Minnesota only.
 There are no refunds.

 The processing fee is $115.00 without Premarital Education.
 With the proof of completion of 12 hours of Premarital Education, the fee is $40.00.
 The educator must be a licensed or ordained minister, a person authorized to solemnize marriages under Minnesota Statutes, or a person licensed to practice marriage and family therapy under Minnesota Statutes, Section 148B.33.
 See Premarital Education Statement below in the document library.

-If an applicant has a felony conviction for a crime committed on or after August 1, 2000 and want to change their name with the marriage process, additional documents will be necessary and delays of up to 30 days may occur.
+If an applicant has a felony conviction for a crime committed on or after August 1, 2000 and want to change their name with the marriage process, additional documents are necessary and delays of up to 30 days may occur.
 Please contact the local office for details.

 View a list of judges and court administrators who perform marriage ceremonies in the document library below.

 For further information, please contact a local office listed above or email at firstname.lastname@example.org .